vijenex/windows-cis-scanner/windows-2025/documentation/README.md

 ## Note

 Place the official CIS benchmark PDF in this folder.
-The scanner will automatically copy it to the reports folder for easy access during remediation.
+The Vijenex scanner will automatically copy it to the reports folder for easy access during remediation.

 Download the latest CIS benchmarks from: https://www.cisecurity.org/cis-benchmarks